Skip to main content

 java.sql.SQLSyntaxErrorException: Table 'devtester.test_user2' doesn't exist

-• Property: ignoreWarnings
+• Property: ignoreWarnings.

-MySQL 8.0 warning example
+SQL that triggers a MySQL 8.0 warning

 create table test_table (